indexzero/errs/README.md

   }
 ```

-`errs` it presents a common API for both emitting `error` events and invoking continuations (i.e. callbacks) with errors;
+`errs` it presents a common API for both emitting `error` events and invoking continuations (i.e. callbacks) with errors.
+If a `callback` is supplied to `errs.handle()` it will be invoked with the error.
+It no `callback` is provided then an `EventEmitter` is returned which emits an `error` event on the next tick:

 ``` js
   function importantFeature(callback) {